Voodoo dolls and chants, electricity

 - Empire City in A. Lee Martinez' The Automatic Detective runs on this.

-- Star Trek: The Original Series had an uneasy relationship with Weird Science, striving for something believeable, yet at the same time not having as much concern for being accurate.
+- Star Trek: The Original Series had an uneasy relationship with this trope, striving for something believeable, yet at the same time not having as much concern for being accurate.
 Gene Roddenberry's famous dictum to never actually explain any technology but just use it and let the audience accept it fits right in with the nature of Weird Science.

-- Lost In Space of course, especially in the bizarre alien gadgets and the Monster of the Week.
+- Lost in Space, especially in the bizarre alien gadgets and the Monster of the Week.

-- Homaged in the Star Trek: Deep Space Nine episode "Far Beyond The Stars" where Captain Sisko falls into a coma and dreams that he's a science fiction writer for the 1950s Pulp Magazine "Incredible Tales".
+- Homaged in the Star Trek: Deep Space Nine episode "Far Beyond the Stars" where Captain Sisko falls into a coma and dreams that he's a science fiction writer for the 1950s Pulp Magazine "Incredible Tales".
 Or is he sci-fi writer Benny Russel escaping into a delusion based on his own writing?

 - Power Rangers occasionally falls into this in its technology-based seasons.